 Pink Street

-Pink Street is one of Lisbon’s most Instagrammed streets, simply because of its seemingly random pink paint!
-It’s also in Lisbon’s former red light district, which hasn’t completely faded away.
 Come here for the novelty, but stay for a drink at one of the many happening outdoor bars under the hanging rainbow umbrellas.

 Time Out Market

-Okay, the Time Out Market can get super crowded, but for good reason.
-There’s a myriad of different eclectic foods to try and drinks to sip, as well as fresh fish, fruits, vegetables, and local delicacies.
+Thereโs a myriad of different eclectic foods to try and drinks to sip, as well as fresh fish, fruits, vegetables, and local delicacies.
+Daytime tourists have shuffled out of Time Out Market by late evening, so youโll likely see shorter lines!

 18. Take in the Convento do Carmo Ruins

 Next, walk along the Rua Garrett to the somber yet beautiful Convento do Carmo ruins (Carmo Convent).
-The convent was a Gothic church, intentionally left roof-less and in disrepair after the devastation of the 1755 earthquake, tsunami, and fire.
+The convent was a Gothic church, intentionally left roofless and in disrepair after the devastation of the 1755 earthquake, tsunami, and fire.

 Fascinatingly, the Carmo Convent is also home to the buried wife of Christopher Colombus.
-There’s a small archaeological museum inside to learn more about its history, as well as marvel at ancient artworks that survived the destruction.
+Thereโs a small archaeological museum inside to learn more about its history, as well as marvel at ancient artworks that survived the destruction.

-19. Marvel Igreja de São Roque
+19. Marvel at the Igreja de Sรฃo Roque

-If you aren’t bored of churches yet, we’ve saved the best for last.
+If you arenโt bored of churches yet, weโve saved the best for last.
 It lies just up the hill from Carmo Convent.

 The painted wood ceiling and extravagant gold leaf features are unbelievably gorgeous.
-This is Portugal’s first Jesuit church and one of the first in the world; it definitely stirs the emotions!
+This is Portugalโs first Jesuit church and one of the first in the world; it definitely stirs the emotions!

 21. Bairro Alto for Fado, Tapas & Dancing